Mirror83/textures-intro/ReadMe.md

 ### main.py

-This is the entry point of the application and it just creates an instance of `CompatibilityApp` and calls the instance's `main_loop` method.
+This is the entry point of the application, and it just creates an instance of `CompatibilityApp` and calls the instance's `main_loop` method.

 ## Links